Alarm.com (NASDAQ:ALRM) Upgraded at Imperial Capital

-Alarm.com (NASDAQ:ALRM) was upgraded by stock analysts at Imperial Capital to an “outperform” rating in a research note issued on Wednesday, The Fly reports.
+Alarm.com (NASDAQ:ALRM) was upgraded by investment analysts at Imperial Capital from an “in-line” rating to an “outperform” rating in a research report issued to clients and investors on Tuesday, Benzinga reports.
+The brokerage currently has a $105.00 target price on the software maker’s stock.
+Imperial Capital’s price target would indicate a potential upside of 12.61% from the stock’s previous close.

-A number of other research analysts have also commented on the company.
-JPMorgan Chase & Co. initiated coverage on Alarm.com in a report on Tuesday.
-They set a “neutral” rating and a $100.00 price target on the stock.
-Roth Capital raised their price objective on Alarm.com from $75.00 to $110.00 and gave the stock a “buy” rating in a research report on Thursday, January 21st.
-Raymond James raised their price objective on Alarm.com from $75.00 to $115.00 and gave the company a “strong-buy” rating in a research note on Thursday, March 4th.
-Maxim Group raised their price objective on Alarm.com from $79.00 to $120.00 in a research note on Friday, February 26th.
-Finally, Zacks Investment Research lowered Alarm.com from a “hold” rating to a “sell” rating in a report on Tuesday, March 23rd.
-One equities research analyst has rated the stock with a sell rating, three have given a hold rating, five have issued a buy rating and one has issued a strong buy rating to the company.
-The company presently has an average rating of “Buy” and an average target price of $93.50.
+Other equities research analysts have also recently issued research reports about the stock.
+Roth Capital lifted their price target on shares of Alarm.com from $75.00 to $110.00 and gave the company a “buy” rating in a research note on Thursday, January 21st.
+Zacks Investment Research downgraded shares of Alarm.com from a “hold” rating to a “sell” rating in a research report on Tuesday, March 23rd.
+Maxim Group lifted their price objective on Alarm.com from $79.00 to $120.00 in a report on Friday, February 26th.
+Raymond James lifted their target price on shares of Alarm.com from $75.00 to $115.00 and gave the stock a “strong-buy” rating in a research note on Thursday, March 4th.
+Finally, JPMorgan Chase & Co. began coverage on Alarm.com in a report on Tuesday, April 6th.
+They issued a “neutral” rating and a $100.00 price target for the company.
+One research analyst has rated the stock with a sell rating, three have given a hold rating, five have issued a buy rating and one has given a strong buy rating to the stock.
+The company currently has an average rating of “Buy” and an average target price of $94.78.

-In other news, CEO Stephen Trundle sold 7,125 shares of the stock in a transaction that occurred on Monday, April 5th.
-The stock was sold at an average price of $87.39, for a total transaction of $622,653.75.
-Following the transaction, the chief executive officer now owns 241,024 shares in the company, valued at $21,063,087.36.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, CFO Steve Valenzuela sold 5,000 shares of the stock in a transaction that occurred on Monday, April 5th.
-The stock was sold at an average price of $87.39, for a total value of $436,950.00.
-Following the transaction, the chief financial officer now owns 34,677 shares in the company, valued at approximately $3,030,423.03.
+In other Alarm.com news, CFO Steve Valenzuela sold 1,292 shares of the business’s stock in a transaction on Thursday, April 1st.
+The shares were sold at an average price of $87.84, for a total value of $113,489.28.
+Following the completion of the transaction, the chief financial officer now owns 34,677 shares in the company, valued at $3,046,027.68.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, CEO Stephen Trundle sold 7,125 shares of the company’s stock in a transaction on Monday, April 5th.
+The stock was sold at an average price of $87.39, for a total value of $622,653.75.
+Following the sale, the chief executive officer now directly owns 241,024 shares in the company, valued at approximately $21,063,087.36.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 31,278 shares of company stock valued at $2,907,926.
-20.80% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 31,278 shares of company stock valued at $2,907,926 in the last quarter.
+20.80% of the stock is owned by insiders.

-Large investors have recently made changes to their positions in the stock.
-Handelsinvest Investeringsforvaltning raised its position in Alarm.com by 9.1% during the 4th quarter.
-Handelsinvest Investeringsforvaltning now owns 120,000 shares of the software maker’s stock worth $12,414,000 after purchasing an additional 10,000 shares during the last quarter.
-Charles Schwab Investment Management Inc. raised its position in Alarm.com by 1.8% during the 3rd quarter.
-Charles Schwab Investment Management Inc. now owns 307,355 shares of the software maker’s stock worth $16,982,000 after purchasing an additional 5,361 shares during the last quarter.
-Archer Investment Corp bought a new position in Alarm.com during the 4th quarter worth $39,000.
-LPL Financial LLC raised its position in Alarm.com by 7.7% during the 3rd quarter.
-LPL Financial LLC now owns 4,961 shares of the software maker’s stock worth $274,000 after purchasing an additional 353 shares during the last quarter.
-Finally, Alliancebernstein L.P. raised its position in Alarm.com by 16.4% during the 4th quarter.
-Alliancebernstein L.P. now owns 83,891 shares of the software maker’s stock worth $8,679,000 after purchasing an additional 11,791 shares during the last quarter.
+Several institutional investors have recently made changes to their positions in the company.
+Everence Capital Management Inc. purchased a new stake in shares of Alarm.com during the first quarter worth approximately $633,000.
+Teachers Retirement System of The State of Kentucky grew its holdings in Alarm.com by 153.4% during the 4th quarter.
+Teachers Retirement System of The State of Kentucky now owns 30,804 shares of the software maker’s stock worth $3,186,000 after acquiring an additional 18,649 shares in the last quarter.
+Norges Bank purchased a new stake in shares of Alarm.com in the 4th quarter valued at approximately $73,541,000.
+Hsbc Holdings PLC raised its holdings in shares of Alarm.com by 16.0% in the 4th quarter.
+Hsbc Holdings PLC now owns 5,808 shares of the software maker’s stock valued at $599,000 after purchasing an additional 799 shares in the last quarter.
+Finally, JPMorgan Chase & Co. lifted its position in shares of Alarm.com by 4.5% during the 4th quarter.
+JPMorgan Chase & Co. now owns 181,495 shares of the software maker’s stock worth $18,776,000 after purchasing an additional 7,777 shares during the last quarter.
 93.36% of the stock is owned by institutional investors and hedge funds.

 Alarm.com Holdings, Inc engages in the provision of wireless and web-enabled security system technology.
 The firm offers security, video monitoring, and energy management solutions.
 It operates through the Alarm.com and Other segments.
 The Alarm.com segment represents cloud-based platform for the connected home and related connected home solutions.